 What subjects will I be studying?

-In Sports Science, depending on the institution of your choice, you will take up subjects you may be interested in.
-In fact, there are even several you are already familiar with in school!
+Depending on the institution of your choice, you will take up subjects you may be interested in.
+In fact, there are even subjects that you are already familiar with in school!
 Below are just a few of the examples you may come across in the programme of your choice:

 - Physical Education